 Sustainable living in an Icelandic farm

-Volunteer project: In the sustainable living project, we are renovating an old farmhouse in the outskirts of Reykjavik, 15 km away from the city centre.
-The volunteers will help with the renovation in the house and on the property, and will take care of the work on the farm.
-We have chickens, a cat, a greenhouse for growing herbs and vegetables, and a piece of land where we grow potatoes, carrots and lettuce.
-The volunteers will help with all tasks related to the farm.
+Volunteer project: In the sustainable living project, we are renovating an old farmhouse on the outskirts of Reykjavik, 15 km from the city centre.
+Volunteers will do some renovation in the house and on the property, and will take care of the work on the farm.
+We have chickens, a cat, a dog, a greenhouse for growing herbs and vegetables, and a piece of land where we grow potatoes, carrots and lettuce.
+Volunteers will help with all tasks related to the farm.
 The work varies depending on the season.

-We will also have special topics to discuss in the project, such as food wasting, recycling and renewable energy.
+We will also have special topics to discuss in the project, such as food waste, recycling and renewable energy.
+We will go for visits related to those topics.
+We'll visit the power plant Hellisheiðarvirkjun and its Geothermal Exhibition which is presented via interactive multimedia installations, wall displays and presentations.
+It allows visitors to examine Iceland’s geothermal energy utilization in a clear and illuminating fashion.
+We will also visit the Recycling Center Sorpa where the volunteers will learn about recycling methods.
 The volunteers will also create documentaries, posters and brochures related to sustainable living, which will be introduced to children in Reykjavik.

 Leisure time: On weekends, the volunteers can enjoy Reykjavik‘s amazing nightlife, which is world-renowned for its wide array of bars, clubs, and concerts.

-Reasonably-priced weekend excursions can be organised to some of the most popular, beautiful areas and natural wonders that Iceland has to offer.
+Reasonably-priced weekend excursions can be organised to some of the most popular, beautiful areas and natural wonders that Iceland can offer.
 Excursions include unique Icelandic sights such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysirs, lava forests, hot-springs, rhyolite mountain ranges, steam-vents, or even icebergs.

-Accommodation: The volunteers stay in a house in Sveinsstadir which is located in the outskirts of Reykjavik.
+Accommodation: The volunteers will be staying in a house in Sveinsstadir which is located on the outskirts of Reykjavik.
 This place is like a farm in the city, so you can enjoy pure nature and the city life of the capital at the same time.
 Volunteers need to bring their own sleeping bag, but beds/mattresses and bed linens are provided.
 Wireless internet access is provided free of charge.

 Reykjavik is the world’s northernmost capital city and is centered on the Seltjarnarnes Peninsula.
-Arrive at the right time of year, and in favorable conditions you will see the city’s skyline silhouetted against the glowing, shimmering curtain of the aurora borealis, also known as the northern lights.
+From September until the end of April, and in favourable conditions, you will see the city’s skyline silhouetted against the glowing, shimmering curtain of the aurora borealis, also known as the northern lights.
 Reykjavik is framed by the majestic Mt.
 Esja and the blue waters of Faxafloi Bay to the north, while rugged lava-fields spread to the southeast.
 On a clear sunny day, the Snaefellsjokull glacier glitters on the western horizon like a crystal.